 We asked a number of member families with multiple generations who have been a part of Congregation Kol Ami and the Tampa Bay Jewish Community to share their thoughts and memories of living and growing here.
-This is a part of a project which looks at some of the history of Kol Ami in conjunction with the performances of "From Generation to Generation," which will be presented in January 2017.
+This is a part of a project which looks at some of the history of Kol Ami in conjunction with the performances of "From Generation to Generation," which was presented in January 2017.

 Meet the Shaw Family!

-1st Generation – Leo z”l and Maisie Shaw z”l - Rena Waks
+1st Generation – Leo z”l and Maisie Shaw z”l - Rena Waks z”l

 (Mother of Sheila Shaw)